lucasli233/lucasli233/README.md

 When I'm not working, studying, or sleeping, you will find me:
 - Learning more about technology, science, philosophy, and psychology.
 - Reading, watching a lot of critically acclaimed films.
-- Listening to a wide range of music: classical, rock, techno.
+- Listening to a wide range of music: classical:violin:, rock:guitar:, techno:headphones:.
-- Watching fashion shows and looking for new clothes to buy.
+- Watching fashion shows and looking for new clothes to buy:dark_sunglasses::coat:.

 ##### My Top Skills: JAVA / PYTHON / REACT / JS / HTML / CSS